Frequently Asked Questions

 Q: How do you organize watches and shifts?

-Example on-watch schedule:
+Example a 4-hour on-watch schedule:

 • Red: 00:00–04:00 & 12:00–16:00